-For the development and execution of the virtual environment, it was used a computer containing: 1 Motherboard Intel DX58OG; 1 Intel Core i7 950 3.06GHz, 8Gb DDR3 - PC1333 memory, 1 HD SATA II 1TB 7200RPM, 1 Video Card GeForce GTX 580 1.5 Gb - DDR3 - PCI-Xpress; 1 Nvidia 3D Vision Glasses Kit with data transmitter; 1 BenQ XL2410T LED Monitor Full HD 23.6" 3D Ready; Keyboard; Optical Mouse; and 1 Microsoft Kinect.
+For the development and execution of the virtual environment, it was used a computer containing: 1 Motherboard Intel DX58OG; 1 Intel Core i7 950 3.06GHz, 8Gb DDR3 - PC1333 memory, 1 HD SATA II 1TB 7200RPM, 1 Video Card GeForce GTX 580 1.5 Gb - DDR3 - PCI-Xpress; 1 Nvidia 3D Vision Glasses Kit with data transmitter; 1 BenQ XL2410T LED Monitor Full HD 23.6 "3D Ready; Keyboard; Optical Mouse; and 1 Microsoft Kinect.
 This configuration has cost approximately R\$7.000,00, which makes it accessible to small and medium enterprises.

 Microsoft Kinect is becoming an important 3D sensor.
-This system combine structure light with two classic computer vision techniques: depth of focus and depth of stereo.
+This system combine structure light with two classic computer vision techniques: depth from focus and depth from stereo.
 It uses infrared laser lighting with a speckle pattern.
 The depth map is constructed by analyzing a speckle pattern of infrared laser light.
 It is receiving a lot of attention thanks to a rapid human pose recognition system developed on top of 3D measurement.
-The low cost, reliability and speed of the measurement promises to make Kinect one of the primary 3D measuring devices for indoor robotics and mapping, 3D
+The low cost, reliability and speed of the measurement promises to make Kinect one of the primary 3D measuring devices for indoor

-1 revistagalileu.globo.com/Galileu/0,6993,ECT803835-1938-1,00.html
+1 revistagalileu.globo.com/Galileu/0,6993,ECT803835-1938-1,00.html www.usinagem-brasil.com.br/3531-poli-usp-desenvolve-simulador-de-trem-para-a-vale/